Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Opportunities

 \section{Opportunities}

-This paper has systematically categorized the landscape of agentic AI adaptation into four key paradigms: (A1) Agent Adaptation with Tool Execution Signal, (A2) Agent Adaptation with Agent Output Signal, (T1) Agent-Agnostic Tool Adaptation, and (T2) Agent-Supervised Tool Adaptation.
-These paradigms provide a crucial framework for organizing and understanding current methods.
-However, their true value lies in illuminating the path forward.
-The separation of agent and tool adaptation, while analytically useful, is largely a construct of the field's nascent stage; the future of capable, robust, and efficient agentic AI will almost certainly be defined by their synthesis.
+The preceding sections organized agentic AI adaptation into four paradigms: (A1) Agent Adaptation with Tool Execution Signal, (A2) Agent Adaptation with Agent Output Signal, (T1) Agent-Agnostic Tool Adaptation, and (T2) Agent-Supervised Tool Adaptation.
+These paradigms provide a framework for organizing current methods, but their value also lies in clarifying the path forward.
+The separation of agent and tool adaptation, while analytically useful, reflects the field's present state of development; capable, robust, and efficient agentic AI will likely require their synthesis.

-This section functions as a forward-looking roadmap, identifying some critical and interdependent opportunities for future research that emerge directly from our taxonomy.
-These opportunities represent the next frontier of agentic AI, moving from static, monolithic adaptation toward dynamic, co-adaptive, and federated systems.
+We identify opportunities for future research that emerge from our taxonomy, organized from single-component optimization toward joint agent-tool learning, continual adaptation, safety, and efficiency.